FireMarshmellow/Spotlight_Storage/README.md

 ## Installation

 1. Clone the repo
+2. pip install -r requirements.txt
-2. Edit the ip_list variable in wled_api.py to include the IP addresses of your WLED devices.
+3. Edit the ip_list variable in wled_api.py to include the IP addresses of your WLED devices.
 For example: ip_list = ["192.168.1.100", "192.168.1.101"]
-3. Run app.py
+4. Run app.py

 ## dependencies:

 - python 3.6
-- flask by running `pip install flask`

 ## Usage